CTFd/CTFd/README.md

 - Request verification from Heroku team to use autoscaling perf dynos.

+- CTFd appears to use cachebusting query params on all its assets - what the fuuuuuuck mannnnnn?

+## Future wishlist

+- [This ticket](https://github.com/CTFd/CTFd/issues/1139) gives me a lot of hope about the direction of CTFd.
+If I had my wishlist, it would be an SPA front-end to CTFd that I can throw onto surge.sh or Netlify or whatever and stick behind Cloudflare and serve up cached and completely free of charge.
+The flask app would become an API server effectively and that would run on Heroku, with a lower overhead becuase it's not serving up pages + JS.

 ## Steps to spin it up (free tier)

 1. Make sure you have a Heroku account and have Heroku CLI installed
-2. run deploy-heroku.sh and follow the bouncing ball.
+2. run `./herokuctl deploy` and follow the bouncing ball.
 You'll need to complete a login.
 3. Probably need to wait for 10 min or so after deploy for things to settle.
 Seems to be a one time thing.

 ## Steps to speed it up (paid tier)

-1. Upgrade to paid dynos, let it scale them
-2. Upgrade to paid redis
-3. Upgrade to paid JawsDB Maria
-4. Consider a CDN, Cloudflare free tier may help
-5. Don't forget to turn it all off again.
+1. Run `./herkouctl upgrade` to switch to 12x standard dynos and paid Redis and MySQL.
+2. Cloudflare free tier helps if you have a domain on CF, Cloudflare business is better.
+3. You can scale up to more dynos in the heroku control panel.
+If you are a verified user with a good payment history you can use the performance dynos and set limits for autoscaling.
+4. **Don't forget** to run `./herokuctl downgrade` do scale back down to free afterwards.

 # ![](https://github.com/CTFd/CTFd/blob/master/CTFd/themes/core/static/img/logo.png?raw=true)